ni-kara/java-sqlite/README.md

 ### Create/Register user
 A user has a _username_, a _password_ and a _user_id_.

-The _username_ is simply a string which given from user.
+The _username_ is a string which is given from the user.

-The _passowrd_ is a string which the user give it.
-Before it saved in database, this encode with sha-256.
+The _password_ is a string which is given from user.
+Before it is saved in the database, it is encoded with sha-256.

 The _user_id_ is unique string key for any users.
-It is generated random and checked for duplicate before record introduce on database.
+It is generated random and checked for duplicate before the record is introduced in the database.

 ### Login
-User give a _username_ and a _password_, this data checked if there is record with this parameters.
+User give a _username_ and a _password_, this data is checked if exist record with this parameters.

-First the _password_ encoding with sha-256 and then checked if there is this record.
+First the _password_ encoding with sha-256 and then checked if exist this record.

 ### Create/Add product